zanderm73/milestone-3/README.md

 ### Content
 - At the time of deployment the recipes instructions, ingredients and images were all taken from either Great British Chefs (https://www.greatbritishchefs.com) and Tesco (https://realfood.tesco.com/recipes.html).
-- As the project encourages users to add their own recipes and images there will be content sourced user that isn’t referenced
+- As the project encourages users to add their own recipes and images there will be content sourced by the user that isn’t referenced

 ### Acknowledgements
 - Stack Overflow, and Slack were useful when problems were encountered during the project development